 We do things in life that motivate and inspire others to do something motivating and inspiring in theirs.
 We maximize our capacity to experience what life has to offer around us.
 This, in turn, expands our consciousness and results in an even broader range of life experiences.

 The key to life as an everyday athlete is to open your mind and stretch beyond your comfort zone.
 If you’re not being challenged or intentionally pushing yourself beyond the realm of things that are familiar, then the experiences you’re having are no longer changing you.

 Anything that limits your ability to experience the breadth of life reduces your ability to live life to the fullest.
 If the point of living life is to maximize your capacity for taking advantage of what life has to offer, then this involves maximizing the length of your life as well.

 Everyday athletes are not limited to the confines of a gym.
 They see the gym as a tool for maximizing life’s experiences.
 They live for being outside the gym, just as much as they are inside it.

 Everyday athletes are not bound to any one tool, activity, or methodology.
 They believe in fundamental principles for health.

 From strength training to running, biking to skiing, team sports to individual events, everyday athletes embrace it all.
 They prepare for anything life could throw their way.
 They welcome the challenge.

 Everyday athletes look beyond the hype and hyperbole of the fitness industry.
 They seek substance.
 They seek the truth.
 They seek clarity.

-For everyday athletes, it is about acquiring strength and wisdom from the challenges one has overcome and having experiences that alter how one perceives the world.
+For everyday athletes, it is about acquiring strength and wisdom from the challenges they overcome and having encounters that alter how they perceive the world.

-And from these challenges, they use their experience and wisdom to lift others.
-They help others raise their standards so they too can join the humble society of everyday athletes.
+They draw from these experiences to lift others and help them raise their standards so they, too, can join the humble society of everyday athletes.